hbz0411/GIST_diagnose/README.md

 # GIST_diagnose
-xgboost model for GIST diagnosis
+XGBoost model for GIST diagnosis

 Download the ZIP file and unfold it.

-open the R file named "model for use.R" with Rstudio version 4.0 or higher.
+Open the R file named "model for use.R" with Rstudio version 4.0 or higher.

 Install the packages needed which have been listed on the top.